-Appointed Actuary Report required under Section 78 of the Act
+Appointed Actuary - Report Required under Section 78 of the Act

-Section 78 of the Act specifies those matters that must be addressed, namely:
+Section 78 of the Act specifies those matters that much be addressed, namely;

-- (a) I am the Appointed Actuary of Vero Liability Insurance Limited (VLIL); and - (b) I have reviewed the actuarial information contained in, or used in the preparation of the 30 June 2015 financial statements of VLIL.
+- (a) I am the Appointed Actuary of Vero Liability Insurance Limited (VLIL); and - (b) I have reviewed the actuarial information contained in, or used in the preparation of the financial statements of VLIL.
 The review has been carried out in accordance with the applicable solvency standard.
-For the avoidance of doubt, actuarial information means: - Information relating to VLIL's calculations of premiums, claims, reserves, insurance rates, and technical provisions; and - Information relating to assessments of the probability of uncertain future events occurring and the financial implications for the insurer if those events do occur; and - Information specified in an applicable solvency standard as being actuarial information for the purposes of this section; and - (c) The scope and limitations of the review will be detailed in Section 1 of the Financial Condition Report (FCR) as at 30 June 2015; and - (d) I have no relationship with VLIL other than that of Appointed Actuary; and - (e) I have obtained all information and explanations that I require; and - (f) In my opinion and from actuarial perspective: - The actuarial information contained in the financial statements has been appropriately included in those statements; and - The actuarial information used in the preparation of the financial statements has been used appropriately; and - (g) No condition has been imposed under Section 21(2)(b) as at 30 June 2015; and
+For the avoidance of doubt, actuarial information means: - Information relating to VLIL's calculations of premiums, claims, reserves, insurance rates, and technical provisions; and - Information relating to assessments of the probability of uncertain future events occurring and the financial implications for the insurer if those events do occur; and - Information specified in an applicable solvency standard as being actuarial information for the purposes of this section; and - I have relied upon work conducted by the Suncorp NZ actuarial team relating to the estimation of risk margins as part of the review.
+While I was not involved in the calculation of these items, I have reviewed them and consider them appropriate to be used within the financial statements; and - (c) The scope and limitations of the review will be detailed in Section 1 of the Financial Condition Report (FCR) as at 30 June 2016; and - (d) I have no relationship with VLIL other than that of Appointed Actuary; and - (e) I have obtained all information and explanations that I require; and

-(h) No condition has been imposed under Section 21 (2)(c) as at 30 June 2015.
+- (f) In my opinion and from actuarial perspective: - The actuarial information contained in the financial statements has been appropriately included in those statements; and - The actuarial information used in the preparation of the financial statements has been used appropriately; and - (g) No condition has been imposed under Section 21 (2)(b) as at 30 June 2016; and - (h) No condition has been imposed under Section 21 (2)(c) as at 30 June 2016.